Postage stamps and postal history of Croatia: Austria-Hungary

 Prior to 1918, Croatia, including Slavonia, was part of the Austro-Hungarian Empire, and beginning in 1850 with the introduction of postage stamps, the stamps of the empire were used.
 In 1871, after the Croatian–Hungarian Settlement, the new stamps of the Kingdom of Hungary were used, except in Dalmatia which continued to use Austrian stamps.

 Kingdom in 1918

 In 1918, as part of the State of Slovenes, Croats and Serbs (SHS), Croatia overprinted the existing stocks of Hungarian stamps, with "Hrvatska SHS".
 In 1919 they printed their own stamps with "Hrvatska" (Croatia) as the country name, some of which also included an "SHS".

 These were used until 1921, when the Kingdom of Serbs, Croats and Slovenes, later the Kingdom of Yugoslavia, began issuing stamps for use throughout the kingdom.

 World War II

 With the establishment of the Independent State of Croatia (NDH) in 1941, the new government first overprinted existing stocks of Yugoslav stamps with "Nezavisna Drzava Hrvatska", and then issued its own stamps that same year.

+'Landscape' definitives

+The 'Landscape' series is a set of 23 different value stamps which show views of Croatia.
+They were first released between November 1941 and September 1942 and were the country's definitives until their replacement in 1944.
+The local rate for mail was 2k between 16 November 1941 and 31 December 1942.
+Registered mail came with an extra 9k charge.

+Tête-bêche issues exist of values which were printed in November and December 1941; they are not found in the 0.75k, 3k, 5k green-blue, 12k and 100k values which were all issued in 1942.
+In 1942, activity by Partisans affected the railway network and created shortages of stamps especially in rural areas.
+This led to stamps being bisected and a particular shortage of 0.25k stamps in June 1942 meant that overprints were created from supplies of 2k stamps.

+Aging machinery caused perforation errors and wartime paper shortages resulted in stamps being printed on six different types of paper including pelure, which was so thin that the images on the stamps can be seen through the paper.